Child care: Inequities

-Childcare by country
+By country

 Australia

 Australia has a large childcare industry, but in many locations (especially in inner-city suburbs of large cities and in rural areas), the availability is limited and the waiting periods can be up to several years.
-The Australian Government's Child Care Subsidy scheme provides assistance with child care costs, but this still leaves many families with a large out of pocket expense.
+The Australian Government's Child Care Subsidy(CCS) scheme provides assistance with child care costs, but this still leaves many families with a large out of pocket expense.
 The median weekly cost of center-based long day care in 2013 was approximately A$364 which puts it out of the reach of lower income earners.

 Regulation is governed by the Australian Children's Education & Care Quality Authority (ACECQA), a federal government body, which acts as a central body for the state bodies.
 As of 2021, minimum supervision ratios of educators to children were 1:4 for infants, 1:5 for 2–3 years old (except for VIC – 1:4), 1:10 for preschoolers in NSW, TAS and WA, and 1:11 for preschoolers in ACT, NT, QLD, SA and VIC.

 All childcare workers must have, or be undertaking, the minimum Certificate III in Children's Services in order to work in a center (Recognition of Prior Learning is available to help qualify staff with many years experience, but no qualifications).
 (Common more advanced qualifications are 'Diploma of Children's Services' and an Early Childhood Education degree).

 Rules differ between states regarding family day care in Australia.
 To start a Family Day Care business in Victoria, an educator should be either have a Certificate III in Children's Services or be actively working towards the same.
 Additionally, a current police check, current first aid training and insurance (specifically for family day care) are necessary for starting a family day care.
 The house should be safe for children.
 A group of 15 educators works under one Supervisor who must have a Diploma in Children's Services.

 In Australia, Nannies are also a viable childcare option for many families, although they do not currently reap the benefits of the Government Child Care Subsidy.
 Nannies often offer many styles of services, including casual and permanent nannies, as well as au pairs and overnight nannies.